zaicodes/beyond-photos-photography/README.md

 ### Code:

-Most of the codes are inspired from the Love Running project.
+- Most of the codes are inspired from the Love Running project.
-The responsiveness of the website are taken from navbar section in bootsrap documents which is found in the Bootstrap website.
-The rest of bootstap code was taken from the Bootsrap website and the walking through bootsrap section of the course unit.
+- The responsiveness of the website are taken from navbar section in bootsrap documents which is found in the Bootstrap website.
+- The rest of bootstap code was taken from the Bootsrap website and the walking through bootsrap section of the course unit.
+- The FAQ code is from [YouTube](https://www.youtube.com/watch?v=6U-8kIx2oMk)

 ### Media: